osman-koc/vs-guid-generator/README.md

 1. Go to Tools > Options.
 2. Navigate to Environment > Keyboard.
-3. Find `extension.generateGuid` and set a custom shortcut.
+3. Find `Tools.GenerateGuid` and set a custom shortcut.

 ## Usage